Rahul-262001/ETL/README.md

 print(result.stdout)
 # please modify further to and use result.stdout
 ```
-***to get the x509 certificate this open ssl is required because the mysql inbuilt certificate has been depricated***
+***to get the x509 certificate, openssl is required to generate the certificate because the mysql inbuilt certificate has been depricated***

 # important links